tum-ens/urbs/doc/theorydoc/buysell_prob.rst

 and :math:`\overline{G}_{yvc}` the hourly and yearly maximum of selling to the external market.

-This concludes the discussuion of the modeled trading with an external market.
+This concludes the discussion of the modeled trading with an external market.